Jellemvdl/InstanceDiffusion-extension/blogpost.md

 Diffusion models have also been applied to a range of image editing tasks, showcasing impressive capabilities in creating and altering visual content.
 For instance, techniques such as StrDiffusion use structure-guided denoising to improve semantic consistency in image inpainting \[2\].
 Moreover, new methods are being developed to reduce memorization in text-to-image models, ensuring that the generated images do not too closely resemble the training data.
 This enhances both originality and privacy \[3\].

 ## <a name="reproduction">Reproduction of the Experiments</a>
 To reproduce the experiments described in the paper, we followed a process designed to ensure comparability with the original study.
 Our approach involved utilizing the same datasets, model configurations, and evaluation metrics as outlined by the authors.
 To verify our results, we conducted extensive evaluations using the same metrics and datasets as the original study, measuring alignment to instance locations and constancy to specified attributes.
-However, we were unable to reproduce the FID values reported in the paper because the author did not mention this metric on the project's GitHub page, nor was there any code provided for its computation.
+Please refer to our [README.md](README.md) for an extensive explanation on how to reproduce our results.

+For the evaluation, we measure how well the objects in the generated image adhere to different location formats in the input.
+### Bounding Box & Instance Mask
+For the inputs of 'Bounding boxes' and 'Instance Masks', we evaluate the results using a pretrained YOLOv8m-Det \[4\] detection model.
+We compare the bounding boxes on the generated image that are detected by the model with the bounding boxes specified in the input using COCO’s official evaluation metrics of AP and AR.
+In the InstanceDiffusion paper, the authors also report the FID values of these methods.
+We were however unable to reproduce these values while the author provided insufficient ellaboration on how to reproduce the metric, nor did they provide any code for its computation.

+As seen from Table 1 and Table 2, our reproduction of the results from the paper resulted in significantly better values than the results from the paper.
+We believe this is caused by the fact that we only utilize 10% of the images used in the original experiments, which might not be a fair representation of the evaluation.
+Due to time constraints and limited resources, we were unable to run our experiments on the entire dataset.

 <table align="center">
   <tr align="center">